Frequently Asked Questions

 Campus Safety

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the University of California, Berkeley publishes an Annual Security and Fire Safety Report.
-This report includes current security policies plus crime and fire statistics for the previous three calendar years.
-The body of the report also contains contact information for various campus and community resources related to crime prevention and survivor assistance.
-A digital copy of the report can be accessed via the link below, or paper copies are available free of charge at 1 Sproul Hall.
+This report includes current campus security policies plus crime and fire statistics for the previous three calendar years.
+It also contains contact information for various campus and community resources related to crime prevention, reporting resources, and survivor assistance.